 - Moroccan-occupied Western Sahara

 These definitions of international justice align with the United Methodist Church’s Social Principles, which state “…we endorse the United Nations, its related bodies, the International Court of Justice and the International Criminal Court as the best instruments now in existence to achieve a world of justice and law.” (¶ 165.D)

 2. Relying on an objective and respected external environmental, social and governance (ESG) research provider to help us identify companies at risk

-In 2015, Wespath Investment Management, the General Board’s investments division, contracted Sustainalytics (a global ESG research provider) to identify and assess the management policies and practices of companies with significant exposure to the countries and areas identified as high-risk.
+In 2015, Wespath Investment Management, Wespath’s investments division, contracted Sustainalytics (a global ESG research provider) to identify and assess the management policies and practices of companies with significant exposure to the countries and areas identified as high-risk.

 We chose Sustainalytics after conducting a search for an ESG research provider that could help us implement our Human Rights and Climate Change guidelines.
 The firm works with more than 300 clients worldwide, including pension funds, mutual funds and asset managers.

 3. Evaluating companies in our investment funds that pose excessive human rights risks